Canopy Growth Corp. is preparing to open its first retail cannabis stores in Alberta.

-The company is to open 10 stores under its Tweed and Tokyo Smoke banners and says it has additional locations in the pipeline.
+The Ontario-based company is to open 10 stores under the Tweed and Tokyo Smoke banners and has additional locations in the pipeline.

 "With 10 new stores set to open and additional locations in the pipeline, we are thrilled to announce this milestone and excited to bring the Tokyo Smoke and Tweed guest experiences to Alberta for the first time," Grant Caton, general manager Canopy Growth, said in a statement.
 "We’ve seen the value brick-and-mortar retail brings to our consumers – welcoming new guests to learn about cannabis and building relationships in new communities – and we’re excited to share our knowledge and industry leadership across the region."